devopsdays/devopsdays-web/content/events/2016-madison/program.md

         <time>10:40-11:10</time>
       </div>
       <div class = "col-md-6 box">
-        Suzie Prince - Tips for selling Continuous Delivery to your business (from a business person :))
+        <a href="/events/2016-madison/program/suzie-prince">Suzie Prince - Tips for selling Continuous Delivery to your business (from a business person :))</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->